MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         LFRic apps tests use a BIG_DATA_DIR environment variable to provide a platform based path prefix to provide direct access to data required for tests.

-        The master copy of this is held on XCS at `/common/lfric/data/`.
+        The master copy of this is held on Azure Spice at `/data/users/lfricadmin/data/`.

         .. dropdown:: cron sync

-            A `cron` job is run daily at 07:30 utc on `xcslr0` as the `lfric` user, which runs the script:
+            A `cron` job is run daily at 04:30 utc on Azure Spice as the `lfricadmin` user, which runs the script:

             https://github.com/MetOffice/lfric_tools/tree/main/bigData/rsyncBigData.sh